leanprover-community/blog/posts/basic-probabliity-in-lean.md

 ```lean
 TODO example
 ```
-But perhaps we just want a space with a canonical probability measure, which would ideally be the one used without us having to tell Lean.
+But perhaps we just want a space with a canonical probability measure, which would ideally be the one used without us having to tell Lean explicitly.
 That can be done with the `MeasureSpace` class.
 A `MeasureSpace` is a `MeasurableSpace` with a canonical measure, called `volume`.
 The probability library of Mathlib defines a notation `ℙ` for that measure.
 We still need to tell that we want it to be a probability measure though.
 ```lean